Winter tyres explained: Should I buy them for my car?

 Words by: Phill Tromans

-Additional words by: Lex Kristan
+Additional words by: Mark Nichol

-Last updated on 5 December 2022 | 0 min read
+Last updated on 23 December 2024 | 0 min read

 What are winter tyres?

+Winter tyres are made using a greater proportion of natural rubber than standard tyres, which helps them remain soft, flexible and more grippy in very low temperatures.
+They also have different tread patterns, with more small cuts in the rubber (called sipes) that generate more grip on wet or snow-covered roads and help prevent aquaplaning.
+As with "normal" tyres, there's a wide range of prices and options for different types of cars.
 You can spot a winter tyre because it’ll have a snowflake symbol on the side of it.
-Winter tyres are designed with slightly softer rubber compounds, which use more natural rubber than summer or all-season tyres and remain flexible at low temperatures.
-Winter tyres also have different tread patterns, with more small cuts in the rubber (called sipes) that generate more grip on wet or snow-covered roads and help prevent aquaplaning.
-As with "normal" tyres, there's a wide range of prices and options for different types of cars.
 The differences in performance could be lifesaving.
 According to tyre manufacturer Michelin, the stopping distance from 31mph on snow is 63 metres in a car fitted with summer tyres, and 32 metres in an identical car fitted with winter tyres.
 That could make a lot of difference in an emergency.
-As well as shorter stopping distances, a car fitted with winter tyres is more stable and safer.
-Winter tyres have more grip, so you’re more likely to make it around a corner without a hiccup.
-Don’t confuse winter or cold weather tyres with studded tyres, which can be found in countries that have harsher climates than ours.
+The downside is that this softer compound wears down more quickly than a harder summer tyre, meaning you get fewer miles overall from a winter tyre.
+Don’t confuse winter or cold-weather tyres with studded tyres, which can be found in countries that have harsher climates than ours.
 These have metal or plastic studs built into the rubber, and while they’re essential in the Arctic Circle, they’re not legal on the road in the UK.
-Learn how to keep yourself safe on the roads this winter with Auto Trader’s guide to winter driving.
+Learn how to keep yourself safe on the roads this winter with Autotrader’s guide to winter driving.

 What are all-season tyres?

 Combining the rigidity of a summer tyre with the flexibility of a winter tyre, all-season tyres are designed to adapt to all weather types whether it’s rainy, snowy or completely dry, so there’s no need to change them twice a year.
 Their tread pattern mixes the fine sipes found on winter tyres with the large blocks of a summer tyre, aiding grip on roads all year round.
 However, when it comes to performance, there’s always a trade-off when comparing all-season tyres to winter and summer tyres in regard to tyre handling, braking and traction in differing conditions.
-This unfortunately means that all-rounder won’t perform as good as the best specialist tyre in their respective season, but will work better on wintry roads than a summer tyre, and better on a summer road than a winter tyre.
+This means that all-rounder won’t perform as well as the best specialist tyre in their respective season, but will work better on wintry roads than a summer tyre, and better on a summer road than a winter tyre.
 The main benefit of using all-season tyres is that you’ll skip the hassle and cost of swapping tyres twice a year, but be aware that all-season tyres wear out faster than a summer or winter tyre, so you’ll need to replace them more often if you choose not to switch throughout the year.

 When can I use winter tyres in the UK?